 Date Acquired: 00/00/1991

-Subjects: Blanchard family., College Church (Wheaton, Ill.), Family -- Religious aspects -- Christianity, Fischer, Herman A. -- Correspondence, Fischer, Herman A. Jr. -- Correspondence, Wheaton College (Ill.), Wheaton College (Ill.) - Alumni., Wheaton College (Ill.).
+Subjects: Blanchard family., College Church (Wheaton, Ill.), Family - Religious aspects - Christianity., Fischer, Herman A., Fischer, Herman A. - Correspondence., Fischer, Herman A. Jr. - Correspondence., Wheaton College (Ill.), Wheaton College (Ill.) - Alumni., Wheaton College (Ill.).
 Board of Trustees

 The material of the Herman A. Fischer, Sr. Family Collection was likely given to the Wheaton College Special Collections by Raymond P. Fischer, son of Herman Fischer, Sr. Most of the information in this collection spans the years from 1858 to 1934, although it includes several pieces from before 1800.
 The material is divided into several main categories, each related to Herman Fischer, Sr., his wife Julia Waters Blanchard Fischer, or one of their children.
 Other categories include Untitled Material, Secondary Material, and Material Files.

 The Herman A. Fischer, Sr. files are divided into the categories of private papers; publications; correspondence; diaries; financial, legal, cartographic, and photographic records; memorabilia; and secondary material.
 Much of the information to be found in these materials relates to Herman Fischer's family life, his work at Wheaton College and his involvement in the Wheaton community.
 Information about Herman Fischer's death can be found among the secondary material in this category.